ahmadexp/MiSTer_DB9/_Splitter_DB9MD/readme.md

 To access the OSD menu with the DB9 joystick press buttons Start + C.

 The updater script must replace the current one in /scripts/ Update and will download the official versions of all cores in the same way except when there is a newer DB9 version, in this case it will download the DB9 version.
 The first time this script is launched it will be slower because it will do a general update.
+The arcade cores: Rygar, Sega System 1, Gyruss and all of Jotego must still be manually updated from this repository.

 SOURCES: